jforget/raku-Hamilton2/doc/Hamilton.en.md

 to-do list never contains more than 25 partial paths.

-The theoretical max size of the  to-do list when using LIFO access can be computed thus: first, the  programme stores _N_ zero-length partial paths.
+The theoretical max size of the  to-do list when using LIFO access can be computed by  studying the case of a complete  graph with _N_ nodes, that is,  a graph in which  each one of  the _N_ nodes is  adjacent to each one  of the  _N-1_ other  nodes.
+Do not  confuse this  meaning of "complete" with the meaning of "complete path".

+First, the  programme stores _N_ zero-length partial paths.
 Then it removes one of them and replaces it with _N-1_ 1-length partial paths.
 Then it removes one  of the 1-length paths and replaces it with _N-2_  2-length partial paths.
 And so on.
 The maximum size of